 Step 7: Bringing Home your new horse LongRun horses must be transported to their new home by an approved commercial carrier.
 Transportation costs and arrangements are the responsibility of the new adopter.

 Please contact the LongRun office (416-675-3993 (ext.
 3440) to obtain a list of approved transport companies, and to schedule a time for your new horse to ship.

 Step 8: Follow Up

-The LongRun program is unique as we follow up with our adoptees for a 2 year period after the date of their adoption.
-We will assign a volunteer “guardian” to visit you every 6 months (2x per year).
-We also ask our adopters to submit a brief “Vet Follow Up Form” which is to be completed by your practicing veterinarian and submitted to the LongRun office via, mail, email [email protected] or fax (416) 213-2116.
+The LongRun program is unique as we follow up with our adoptees for a one year period after the date of their adoption.
+We will assign a volunteer “guardian” to visit you every 6 months (2x for the year).
+We also ask our adopters to submit a brief “Vet Follow Up Form” which is to be completed by your practicing veterinarian and submitted to the LongRun office via, mail, email firstname.lastname@example.org or fax (416) 213-2116.